ELIFE-ASU/rinform/README.md

 An R wrapper of the [Inform v1.0.0](https://elife-asu.github.io/Inform/) C library for performing information analysis of complex system.
 As for the Inform library, _rinform_ is structured around the concepts of:

-* discrete emperical probability distributions which form the basis for all of the information-theoretic measures,
+* discrete empirical probability distributions which form the basis for all of the information-theoretic measures,
 * classic information-theoretic measures built upon empirical distributions,
 * measures of information dynamics for time series.